Create a logical model: Application table

 The description of the table.

-4. Click Save in the upper-left corner to save the Application Table configuration.
+4. Click Save in the upper-left corner.

-Add fields to the table
+Add table fields

-You can add Fields to the table in Shortcut Mode or Script Mode.
+You can add fields to the table in Shortcut Mode or Script Mode.
 Shortcut Mode supports the following import methods:

 Note